-You need to plan around CNY with your freight forwarder and try to avoid shipping during peak times in order to lower your costs overall.
+You need to plan around CNY with your freight forwarder and try to avoid shipping during peak times to lower your costs overall.

 Sometimes companies go out of business.
 In China, the most common time to wrap things up and close forever is Chinese New Year.

 That means you should not pay a deposit just before the holiday, as your factory may intend to close permanently and not tell you.

 #5 You Need to Forecast Far in Advance to Adjust for Production Times

 As we’ve discussed, there are a number of factors that affect production.
 These include the rush before the holiday, the long closure times for CNY, and the ramp-up period afterward.

 For any orders that you would normally want to receive in March/April, you should start discussing them with your suppliers by around September/October.

 Forecast your shipment needs far in advance and order extra stock earlier to adjust for factory downtime.